The Woodhands Rock the Wrong Bar

 The Sundays' Blind

-24 November 2006, early morning
+24 November 2006, late morning

 I grabbed Blind and Static and Silence by the Sundays.
 Blind was the follow up album to the very excellent Reading, Writing, Arithmetic.
 When I first listened to Blind I was a bit disappointed: it just didn’t have any tracks that I thought really stood out.
 However, listening to it a few more times at work my opinion has totally changed.
 It’s a really cool album.
 I’d describe it as a cross between the first album and something by the Cocteau Twins.
 A song like On Earth sounds very much like an “approachable” Cocteau Twins tracks; the song has that same ethereal quality, but still maintains a sort of pop sensibility.
 The Sundays are definitely one of those bands I’m disappointed stopped making music.